logico-dev/youtube_ctfsb/README.md

-Keep the F* sidebar closed on YouTube´s desktop home page.
+Chrome extension to keep the F* sidebar closed on YouTube´s desktop home page.
+It´s not perfect but works.